cloudwithdeb/phishing-detection/README.md

 * **recall:  95**

 ## Deployment
-An API was created using Python FAstAPI and was deployed to **Google** Cloud Platform taking advantage of its CloudRun and Storage Buckect.
+An API was created using Python FastAPI and was deployed on **Google** Cloud Platform taking advantage of its CloudRun and Storage Buckect.
 The entire deployment was automated using Google Cloud CLI.

 ![gcp](uploads/d12c5ab12c1b2a7c1bcc79c4bf0dff78/gcp.png)